 Additionally, Chinese cuisines dried or fresh flower petals as a seasoning spice.
 It is mostly enjoyed during the summer and can be prepared by baking, grating, grounding, or pickling!

 For folkloric medicine, the Madonna Lily was most commonly used amongst all the species.
-The ancient Greeks and Romans originally cultivated it for use as a medicinal ointment.
-It contains anti-inflammatory, diuretic, emollient, and expectorant properties.
+The ancient Greeks and Romans originally cultivated it for medicinal purposes.
+It contains anti-inflammatory, diuretic, emollient, and expectorant properties that can treat inflammation.

 According to herbal medicine, it can help relieve heart diseases and cardiac regional pain.
 It also claims to treat myopic astigmatism and strengthen eyelid muscles.
 In Korea, it was once traditionally used to treat dry coughs, sore throats, palpitations, and skin boils.
 A word of warning that it’s a must to always consult a medical professional before using this plant or any part of it for medical purposes.